calmm-js/kefir.atom/README.md

   declare precisely the state they are interested in and views of state only propagate actual changes of state.
-  * *This means that __algorithmic efficiency is a feature__ of this library rather than an after thought requiring further innovation.*
+  * *This means that __algorithmic efficiency is a feature__ of this library rather than an afterthought requiring further innovation.*

 The rest of this README provides a [reference](#reference) manual for this library.